At long last, let the 'Journey To Jerry World' commence: Buck's Ballpark

 We’ve waited months for this to finally come back around once again.

 Finally, starting on Thursday, the long offseason will be in the rear view mirror.
-At long last, a brand new football season is officially upon us.
+At long last, a brand new Texas high school football season is officially upon us.

 For the next 17 weeks, folks across Texas, and even those in other states, not to mention even those perhaps residing abroad, will be riveted to the activities being played out by countless teenagers from small towns to huge metropolitan areas across this vast state.